kineticstoolkit/kineticstoolkit_doc/src/kinematics_joint_angles.md

 Note that the direction of the yz vector is important.
 For the plane normal to be forward, the cross product of y and yz must also point forward.
 In this case, following the [right-hand/screw rule](https://en.wikipedia.org/wiki/Right-hand_rule), y (upward) cross yz (right) effectively yields a forward vector.

-As an easier rule of thumb, look at the next definition: the z vector will point to right.
-Then just make the yz vector also point to (grossly) right.
+As an easier rule of thumb, look at the definition 4: the z vector will point to right.
+Then just make the yz vector also point to (grossly) right since in anatomical position, the right lateral epicondyle is at the right of the right medial epicondyle.

-**4. The z axis is perpendicular to x and y, pointing to the right.**

 We have now defined everything to create the series of humerus frame.
 We first create an empty TimeSeries for our frames:

 ```{code-cell} ipython3
 frames = ktk.TimeSeries(time=markers.time)